Ag Ed & STS Professional Development

 Current Professional Development Opportunities

-Excellence in Ag Sciences Day - May 27, 2025
+Excellence in Ag Science Day - Late May (date TBA)

 Location: Raising Nebraska, Fonner Park, Grand Island